Computing in the Law Library

 Law ID required.
 Non-law UCI users cannot use lab computers.

-- Computers.
-There are PCs with Windows 7, Office 2010, Internet Explorer, and Firefox.
+Computers.
+There are PCs running current Windows systems.
 Printing is available.

-- Connecting to UCI or UCI Law resources.
+Software option - for UCI and UCI Law resources.
 UCI Law community members can use the law school's VPN (Virtual Private Network) to get access to databases that require authentication.
-Instructions are available on the law school intranet.
+Instructions are available from UCI Law IT.

-- Web-based option.
+Browser-based option - for UCI resources.
 UCI community members can use the UCI Web VPN to connect to many resources that require authentication.
 This option is helpful when you cannot install software on the computer you're using.
 Instructions are available from UCI Libraries.

-- UCI Law students, faculty, and staff.
+UCI Law students, faculty, and staff.
 Printing is available from lab computers; wireless printing is also available.
-See Information Technology Services on the intranet for more information.
-Westlaw and Lexis printers are in the Library; UCI Law community members with active Lexis and Westlaw accounts can use them.
+See UCI Law Information Technology Services > WEPA Student Printing for more information.

-Any visitor can use one of the 6 public computers in the Law Library.
-All public computers can be used to search the Library catalog and other databases.
-Visitors who need to save search results may use a web-based option (e.g. email drafts or Google Docs) or removable media (e.g. thumb drives) to do so.
-Note that there is no printing from public computers.
+Visitors can use one of the five public computers in the Law Library.
+All public computers can be used to search Law Library catalogs and other databases.
+Visitors who need to save search results can use a cloud-based option (for example, email drafts or Google Drive) or a USB drive.

-- Connecting to UCI Law resources.
-When using the UCI Mobile network (for example, from a laptop in the Law Library) UCI Law community members should use the law school's VPN (Virtual Private Network) to access to databases that require authentication.
-Instructions are available on the law school intranet.
+Connecting to UCI Law resources.
+When using the UCI Mobile network (for example, from a laptop in the Law Library) UCI Law community members should use the law school's VPN (Virtual Private Network) to use databases that require authentication.
+Instructions are available from UCI Law IT.

-- Coverage.
-The UCInet Mobile Access network covers all of campus, including the entire Library and the courtyard outside.
+Coverage.
+The UCInet Mobile Access network covers all of campus, including the entire Law Library and the courtyard outside.

 Hours and basic information: